arunpraba/reactjs.org/src/content/reference/react/useMemo.md

 }
 ```

 Usually, this isn't a problem because most calculations are very fast.
 However, if you're filtering or transforming a large array, or doing some expensive computation, you might want to skip doing it again if data hasn't changed.
-If both `todos` and `tab` are the same as they were during the last render, wrapping the calculation in `useMemo` like earlier lets you reuse `visibleTodos` you've already calculated before.
+If both `todos` and `tab` are the same as they were during the last render, wrapping the calculation in `useMemo` like earlier enables you reuse `visibleTodos` you've already calculated before.

 This type of caching is called *[memoization.](https://en.wikipedia.org/wiki/Memoization)*